-The Punch Lane Street Canopy provides a comfortable, warm and safe environment outside a well-established restaurant and wine bar.
-A retractable overhead awning and a vivid green leaf-patterned translucent screen forms a semi-enclosed barrier along the street.
+The street canopy at Punch Lane provides a comfortable, warm and safe environment outside a well-established restaurant and wine bar.
+A retractable overhead awning and vivid green leaf-patterned translucent screen forms a semi-enclosed barrier along the street.
 The canopy not only activates the restaurant but also acts as a piece of robust street furniture, adding a further layer to this vibrant part of town.

 Gross Floor Area: